scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 121.12

-Having the Number 1, Number 3, and Number 7 RBs in the league should make me one of the top teams in the league.
-With Nuk and Mike Williams as the WRs I should be killing it.
-Unfortunately, the football gods haven’t been smiling upon this Denver fan very much this year.
-Close games never seeming to fall my way, injuries, and poorly timed bye weeks have made it to where my team will be lucky to make the playoffs this year… but if I do I think Ill make some noise.
+Having the number one, three, and seven RBs in the league should make me one of the top teams in the league.
+With Nuk and Mike Williams as the WRs, I should be killing it.
+Unfortunately, the football gods haven't been smiling upon this Denver fan very much this year.
+Close games never fall my way; injuries and poorly timed bye weeks have made it to where my team will be lucky to make the playoffs this year, but if I do, I'll make some noise.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |